guilhermesiani/guilhermesiani.github.io/_posts/2020-07-24-quadratic-equation-and-programming.markdown

 I could explain what is Quadratic Equation and its history, but it does not focus here.
 So I will let this [link][link]{:target="_blank"} to Wikipedia if you want to know more about it.

-The problem we will solve is to discover the max profit of a bus fleet when the price is $350 for each passenger, the passenger limit is 60 and we give a discount of $5 per passenger that exceeds 40.
+The problem we will solve is to discover the max profit of a bus fleet when the price is $350 per passenger; the passenger limit is 60; we give a discount of $5 from 40th passenger.

 Think, if we give a discount on each exceeding passenger from 40, our profit must decrease after a specific number of passengers, and this number is what we want to know.

 At this point, we have two tools in mind: Programming and math.

-The math formula (Quadratic Equation) is `(-b±∆)/(2•a)`.
+The math formula (Quadratic Equation) is `(-b ± √∆)/(2•a)`.

 The programming language I'll use is this example is Golang (but could be any other by your choice).